In 2022, tuition for full-time students at Central College was $19,800 a year.

 The average amount of financial aid received by a full-time first year student with demonstrated need at Central College was $16,138 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Central College seem more manageable.

 What will attending Central College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Central College's net cost calculator on their website.